edobry/chitin/README.md

 - `awsEc2GetInstanceKeypairName`: queries the name of the keypair used for the given EC2 instance
 - `awsEc2DownloadKeypairForInstance`: queries the appropriate keypair for an EC2 instance and downloads it

+##### Route 53

+Functions:

+- `awsR53ListZones`: lists all hosted zones
+- `awsR53GetZoneId`: finds the id of the Route 53 hosted zone the given name
+- `awsR53GetRecords`: gets all records in the given hosted zone
+- `awsR53GetARecords`: gets all A records in the given hosted zone

 ##### RDS

 Functions: